Kalevala

-The Kalevala is regarded as the national epic of Karelia and Finland and is one of the most significant works of Finnish literature with J. L. Runeberg's The Tales of Ensign Stål and Aleksis Kivi's The Seven Brothers.
+The Kalevala is regarded as the national epic of Finland and Karelia, and is one of the most significant works of Finnish literature along with J. L. Runeberg's The Tales of Ensign Stål and Aleksis Kivi's The Seven Brothers.
 The Kalevala was instrumental in the development of the Finnish national identity and the intensification of Finland's language strife that ultimately led to Finland's independence from Russia in 1917.
-The work is also well known internationally and has partly influenced, for example, J. R. R. Tolkien's legendarium (i.e. Middle-earth mythology).
+The work is known internationally and has partly influenced, for example, J. R. R. Tolkien's legendarium (i.e. Middle-earth mythology, especially The Children of Húrin).

 The first version of the Kalevala, called the Old Kalevala, was published in 1835, consisting of 12,078 verses.
 The version most commonly known today was first published in 1849 and consists of 22,795 verses, divided into fifty folk stories (runot).
-An abridged version, containing all fifty poems but just 9732 verses, was published in 1862.
+An abridged version, containing all fifty poems but just 9,732 verses, was published in 1862.
 In connection with the Kalevala, there is another much more lyrical collection of poems, also compiled by Lönnrot, called Kanteletar from 1840, which is mostly seen as a "sister collection" of the Kalevala.

 Collection and compilation

 Elias Lönnrot

 Elias Lönnrot (9 April 1802 – 19 March 1884) was a physician, botanist, linguist, and poet.
-During the time he was compiling the Kalevala he was the district health officer based in Kajaani responsible for the whole Kainuu region in the eastern part of what was then the Grand Duchy of Finland.
-He was the son of Fredrik Johan Lönnrot, a tailor and Ulrika Lönnrot; he was born in the village of Sammatti, Uusimaa.
+At the time he was compiling the Kalevala he was the district health officer based in Kajaani responsible for the whole Kainuu region in the eastern part of what was then the Grand Duchy of Finland.
+He was the son of Fredrik Johan Lönnrot, a tailor, and Ulrika Lönnrot; he was born in the village of Sammatti, Uusimaa.

 At the age of 21, he entered the Imperial Academy of Turku and obtained a master's degree in 1826.
 His thesis was entitled De Vainamoine priscorum fennorum numine (Väinämöinen, a Divinity of the Ancient Finns).
 The monograph's second volume was destroyed in the Great Fire of Turku the same year.

 In the spring of 1828, he set out with the aim of collecting folk songs and poetry.
 Rather than continue this work, though, he decided to complete his studies and entered Imperial Alexander University in Helsinki to study medicine.
 He earned a master's degree in 1832.
 In January 1833, he started as the district health officer of Kainuu and began his work on collecting poetry and compiling the Kalevala.
 Throughout his career Lönnrot made a total of eleven field trips within a period of fifteen years.

 Prior to the publication of the Kalevala, Elias Lönnrot compiled several related works, including the three-part Kantele (1829–1831), the Old Kalevala (1835) and the Kanteletar (1840).

 Lönnrot's field trips and endeavours helped him to compile the Kalevala, and brought considerable enjoyment to the people he visited; he would spend much time retelling what he had collected as well as learning new poems.